 Physis offers bike and snorkel gear rental.
 Bikes are $8 a day and are a great mode of transportation in Puerto Viejo, Cocles, Manzanito and the other small towns on the Caribbean side of the country.
 You see many people riding bikes on the main road.
 It was also nice to have the option to rent our own snorkel gear and snorkel at Cahuita National Park.
 Many online sites had said you need a guide, but some people we met told us they often do it without one.

 Our hosts were happy to book a ziplining tour for us and tell us how to take the local bus to Cahuita.
 The owner Emily gave us a schedule to take with us and Jeremy gave us a recommendation to get sandwiches at Bread and Chocolate and take them on our hike.
 Good call!
 The bus stop actually stops at the end of the street leading to Cocles, so it’s easy and cheap.
 A cab ride to Puerto Viejo was only $4.

-The best part of our stay was the service.
+The best part of our stay at the Physis bed and breakfast was the service.
 When we lost our GoPro, the first host’s husband, Chad, helped us look for it in the water for more than an hour.
 He then gave us a ride back when we gave up looking for it.
 Owners Jeremy and Emily encouraged us and gave us advice about owning a bed and breakfast in the future.
 If we return to Costa Rica, I would love to stay at Physis.
 It’s a well-run, comfortable B&B.